Sammy Blais: St. Louis Blues

 Blais holding a miniature Stanley Cup during the 2019 Stanley Cup parade.

 Blais was once again invited to the St. Louis Blues training camp prior to the 2018–19 season, and recorded four goals in four games during their pre-season games.
 His efforts were noticed and he cracked the Blues' opening night roster against the Winnipeg Jets.
 His assignment was short-lived as he was reassigned to the Rampage on October 23, 2018, after playing in eight games.
 He spent nine games at the AHL level, registering two goals and 16 penalty minutes, before earning a recall to the NHL.
 Once again, Blais spent the season alternating between the AHL and NHL as the Blues qualified for the 2019 Stanley Cup playoffs.
 Blais made his playoffs debut in Game 6 of the Second Round of the Western Conference and recorded his first NHL playoff goal to push the series to seven games.
-Blais and the St. Louis Blues eventually won the 2019 Stanley Cup Finals against the Boston Bruins, to bring St. Louis their first Stanley Cup in franchise history.
+Blais and the St. Louis Blues eventually won the 2019 Stanley Cup Final against the Boston Bruins, to bring St. Louis their first Stanley Cup in franchise history.

 Blais was one of the many members of the Blues' Stanley Cup winning team who returned to their opening night roster for the 2019–20 season.
 He impressed coach Craig Berube at the beginning of the season and was assigned a top line position alongside David Perron and Ryan O'Reilly.
 After playing in 20 games and recording eight points, Blais missed 10 weeks to recover from wrist surgery as a result of an injury suffered during a 3–1 win over the Tampa Bay Lightning.
 He returned to the Blues lineup on January 28, 2020, for a game against the Calgary Flames, after missing 28 games.
 While the NHL was suspended due to COVID-19, he signed a two-year, $3 million contract extension with the Blues.

 When the NHL returned for the 2020–21 season, Blais made the Blues' opening night roster against the Colorado Avalanche.
 During the first game of the season, Blais illegally checked Devon Toews's head and was subsequently given a two-minute penalty for elbowing.
 Following the game, Blais was suspended for two games and forfeited $25,862.06 to the Players' Emergency Assistance Fund.